J-SSS/J-SSS/README.md

 ---
-# Today i learned the things i love !
+# Today i learned about the things i love !

 test\
 test\